Rainyan/sourcemod-nt-anti-ghosthop/README.md

 * `sm_nt_anti_ghosthop_n_allowed_hops` How many ghost hops to tolerate before limiting speed.
 Resets at the end of the bhop chain.
 (It's recommended to allow at least 1 hop for players to be able to cross environment hazards in some maps with the ghost in hand.)
 Minimum: 0, Default: 1

 ### What happened to the older versions?
 The old versions are still available [from the tags](https://github.com/Rainyan/sourcemod-nt-anti-ghosthop/tags).
-Note that these older versions are no longer supported.
+Note that any tags older than the newest one are no longer supported.